Thursday, 26 September 2024

 To judge by the John Peel wiki, Foreheads in a Fishtank’s space on Peel’s playlists was narrowing.
 After this session, they would only feature - as records currently show - on two more Peel shows, one of which would feature a repeat of this session.
 If their national radio exposure was coming to an end, then it makes sense that they would sign off with some of their most demented and deranged music yet.

 The session comprised one track, Pussy, from their recent LP, Yeah Baby Wow and three works in progress which would turn up on their next and final album, Stripper.
-I passed on Rum, but liked both Onions and Bond, however, Onions is the only one that has turned up in its session form.
+The recording I heard didn’t include Rum, but I liked both Onions and Bond, however, Onions is the only one that has turned up in its session form.
 I could have included Bond, but the only version currently available is the one that was recorded for the Stripper album, and although it includes the same sound palette in that it sounds like a herd of elephants has been let loose on a set of brass instruments, it’s not really representative of the Peel Session version.
 The big difference is that in the absence of most of the lyrics - though the Welcome to the greatest show on Earth refrain was included - the band used samples of a terrified woman taken from what sounds like a third rate horror movie.
 This seems to be in keeping with the vibe of both Bond and Onions, a sense that normality has been over-run and natural order has been turned on its head.
 When they recorded Bond for their album, the band dropped the samples, perhaps due to queasiness over the woman-in-peril motif, even though the samples and the track itself feel as though they’re soundtracking a zombie attack on Margate Pleasure Beach rather than a slasher/snuff movie.

 So instead, we are left with Onions, which tonally also feels as though it is segueing from respectable civility to outright barbarism.
 We get a taste of this right from the beginning as the classical string section which open the track are very quickly caught up with by a cacophony of approaching kazoos and party razzers.
 It’s as though the London Symphony Orchestra were collaborating with a set of Gremlins.